lmcrean/exam-questions-live-feedback/CONTRIBUTING.md

 - Everyone is a contributor.
 - The Code owners have the additional role to review + merge the pull requests.
-- Our current code owners are Laurie, Joseph, Aznim and Viola -- feel free to reach out to us on the Discord channel :)
 - As per the branch rules, 1 code owner approval is sufficent to merge a Pull Request.

 # Code owner guidance for reviewing Pull Requests.